 – SSSG provides 1 per day, additional will need to be provided by PIs Navigation – Heading & Position Relay Transponder for Wire Use

 MET Senors?
+Nope!

 Is there a need for any of the following equipment?
 The following were NOT requested as of 7/10: